 This vignette demonstrates the utility and flexibility of the R package safe in conducting tests of functional categories for gene expression studies.
 Significance Analysis of Function and Expression (SAFE) is a resampling-based method that is applicable to many different experimental designs and functional categories.
 SAFE extends and builds on an approach first employed in Virtaneva et al. (2001), and defined more rigorously in Barry et al. (2005 and 2008).
-More recently, it was demonstrated in Gatti et al. (2010) that many applications for pathway analysis continue to utilize methods which are grossly anti-conservative, and would therefore lead to a very high false-positive rate in the literature.
-Lastly, in Zhou et al. (under review), we developed a series of novel analytical approximations of permutation-based tests of pathways, which have improved properties over the use of random sampling in selecting permutations, and greatly reduce the computational requirements when inferences are based on the extreme tails of empirical distributions.
+Gatti et al. (2010) showed that many applications for pathway analysis continue to utilize methods which are grossly anti-conservative, and would therefore lead to a very high false-positive rate in the literature.
+Lastly, in Zhou et al. (2013), we developed a series of novel analytical approximations of permutation-based tests of pathways.
+These have improved properties over the use of random sampling in selecting permutations, and greatly reduce the computational requirements when inferences are based on the extreme tails of empirical distributions.
 It is suggested that users refer to these publications to understand the SAFE terminology and principles in greater detail.